marcosfede/algorithms/README.md

 This repository is inspired by [keon's](https://github.com/keon/algorithms) solved problems in Python 3.
 I wanted to compare solutions across different languages and learn them in the process.
-Solutions may be my own, from keon's repo (mainly the unchecked python ones) or shamelessly stolen from the internet.
+Solutions may be my own, from keon's repo or taken from the internet.

+Click on the icons to search by language
 <p  align="center">
     <a href="https://github.com/marcosfede/algorithms/search?utf8=%E2%9C%93&q=language%3AGo&type="><img height="70" src="assets/go.png" alt="go"/></a>
     <a href="https://github.com/marcosfede/algorithms/search?utf8=%E2%9C%93&q=language%3APython&type="><img height="70" src="assets/python.png" alt="python"/></a>